-The tool is created with the aim of comparing the Order Export between different versions of CET Designer.
+The tool is created with the aim of comparing the Order Export between different versions of CET.
 The tool will highlight the differences in calculation data from the Order Export tool in the Calculation dialog so that the changes in the Bill of Materials can be quickly identified.
-Various export formats are supported based on the extension installed in CET Designer.
+Various export formats are supported based on the extension installed in CET.

 Note: This test can be performed during or after development to ensure that the Bill of Materials is complying with the requirements.

 This tool will create an Order Export of the Main article view for the current active drawing based on the 'Export Format' selected from the dropdown.

 - Load the drawing you wish to create an Order Export for.